 Multipath occurs when there are alternative routes in a network.
 This can be intentional, designed for load balancing or redundancy, or it can be a natural consequence of the network's structure.
 Traceroute may reveal multipath scenarios when it discovers different routes during its probe, demonstrating the network's capability to forward packets through various paths.

-The IP address of the Hop, Hop count and the latency of the packet that reached the hop.
-It also provides the addition stats such as
+| On hovering the particular hop , it will provide the following details, The IP address of the Hop, Hop count and the latency of the packet that reached the hop.
+It also provides the addition stats such as sent - The No.of packet sent best - Minimum latency which is mentioned as "best"

 worst - Maximum latency which is mentioned as "worst" and